deyaaahmed/Third-Web-Template/README.md

 # Third-Web-Template
-This is the third web template I made under supervision Eng.
+This is the third web template I made under supervision of Eng.
 Osama El-Zero